Universality of the Homotopy Interleaving Distance: Background

-Any model category $\C$ has an initial object $\emptyset$ and a final object $\ast$.
+Since a model category $\C$ is complete and cocomplete, it has an initial object $\emptyset$ and a final object $\ast$.
 We say $X\in \ob \C$ is \emph{cofibrant} if the unique morphism $\emptyset\to X$ is a cofibration; dually, an object is {\em fibrant} if the unique morphism $X \to \ast$ is a fibration.
-Applying the functorial factorization axiom above to morphisms $\emptyset \to X$ yields a \emph{cofibrant replacement functor} $Q\colon \C\to \C$, with each $QX$ a cofibrant replacement of $X$, and a natural transformation $Q\to \mathrm{Id}_\C$ which is an acyclic fibration on each object of $\C$ \cite{hovey}.
+Applying the functorial factorization axiom above to morphisms $\emptyset \to X$ yields a \emph{cofibrant replacement functor} $Q\colon \C\to \C$ with each $QX$ cofibrant, and a natural transformation $Q\to \mathrm{Id}_\C$ which is an acyclic fibration on each object of $\C$.

-For any model category $\C$, we construct an associated homotopy category $\Ho(\C)$, which formally inverts the weak equivalences.
-The homotopy category $\Ho(\C)$ has the same collection of objects as $\C$ but a different collection of morphisms, and is equipped with a localization functor $\Pi^{\C} \colon \C\to \Ho(\C)$ which is the identity on objects.
-Up to equivalence of categories, $\Ho(\C)$ depends only on the weak equivalences of $\C$, not on the (co)fibrations.
-We write $c\htp d$ if $c,d\in \ob \C$ are isomorphic in $\Ho(\C)$.
-This is true if and only if $c$ and $d$ are weakly equivalent in the sense of \cref{Def:Weakly_Equivalent}; see~\cite[Definition 5.6]{dwyer1995homotopy}.